salvogiangri/UN1CA/docs/guide/bootloader.md

 - `Prenormal`: your device is temporarily locked, reaching 168h of uptime should trigger unlock.
 - `Checking`, `Completed`, `Broken`: your device is unlocked.

-Having KnoxGuard active will prevent you from installing/running unofficial images regardless of your bootloader lock state.
+Having KnoxGuard as `Active` or `Locked` will prevent you from installing/running unofficial images regardless of your bootloader lock state.

 ## Unlocking the bootloader
 {: .pb-1 }
-- Open the Settings app, enter Developer Options and enable OEM unlocking (If you don't see Developer Options, enter into About phone → Software info and tap "Build number" 10 times to show it).
+- Open the Settings app, enter About Phone → Software info and tap “Build number” 10 times to enable Developer Options.
+- Go back into main settings page and you should now see a new category called "Developer Options".
+Enter it and enable OEM unlocking.
-- Reboot to download mode: power off your device and press the download mode key combo for your device.
+- Reboot your device into Download mode by powering off your device and pressing the Download mode key combo for your device.
 - Long press volume up to unlock the bootloader. **This will wipe your data and automatically reboot.**
 - Go through the initial setup.
 Skip through all the steps since data will be wiped again in later steps. **Connect the device to Internet during the setup.**
 - Enable Developer Options, and **confirm that the OEM unlocking option exists and is grayed out.** This means KnoxGuard hasn't locked your device.